Mestre-Tramador/Mestre-Tramador-Unity-Tools/docs/CONTRIBUTING.md

 ### Feature Requests

-If there is a feature you want to see on the Class Lib which shall also resolve a problem for more DEVs, please consider requesting it with an issue.
+If there is a feature you want to see on the Package which shall also resolve a problem for more DEVs, please consider requesting it with an issue.
 Set the template to *[Feature Request](../.github/ISSUE_TEMPLATE/FEATURE-REQUEST.yml)* and fill the fields with the motives.